jagrvargen/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 13. 13-change_class.sql - Removes all records with a score <= 5 in second_table.

 14. 14-average.sql - Computes the score average of all records in second_table.

+15. 15-groups.sql - Lists the number of records in second_table with the same score.